Keyboard shortcuts

 How It Works

 Every PTY session gets a stable TUIC_SESSION UUID injected as an environment variable.
-Agents use this as their identity to register, discover peers, and exchange messages through TUICommander’s MCP messaging tool.
+Agents use this as their identity to register, discover peers, and exchange messages through TUICommander’s MCP agent tool.

 What Gets Injected Automatically